Kirivije/RepData_PeerAssessment1/PA1_template.md

 ---------

 ####What is mean total number of steps taken per day?
-1. Make a histogram of the total number of steps taken each day The graph shows the total number steps for day:
+1. Make a histogram of the total number of steps taken each day.

+The graph shows the total number steps for day: